tizron22/word-in-focus/README.md

 > ## Jest Automated Testing
 >
 > - Jest was used for automated jesting of some of the JavaScript logic, please refer to the testing documentation below for the results.
+> - The Jest test was testing that blank arrays could be created ready for the guesses and could be scaled if needed to higher difficulty settings.
+[Jest Script](./assets/js/tests/scripts.test.js)
+> - `I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.`

 > ## Manual Testing
 >